phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 ## Potential problems / future work?

-- Nothing ensures language does not switch mid sentence → Apparently not an issue
+- Only fed with a single language utterance at a time
-    - but maybe we want to allow this? (append utterances from different languages)
+    - maybe we want to allow switching? (append utterances from different languages)

 . . .

-- Uniform random parameter initialization with [-0.1, 0.1] sounds bad
+- Uniform random parameter initialization with $[-0.1, 0.1]$ seems statistically unsound? (use Xavier / Hu)

 . . .

+- Input feature convolution is weird
+    - _\[...\] we used 40-dimensional filterbank features with 3-dimensional pitch features_
+    - redundancy (delta, deltadelta)

+. . .

+- Unbalanced language sets (500h CH, 2.9h PR)
+- Same latin characters are used for multiple languages, while others (RU, CH, JP) get their own character set
+    - Try transliterating them to Latin?

+## Future Work?

 - Does not work in realtime (without complete input utterance)
     - Bidirectional LSTM in encoder